 health.
 The foals that are sold get to go to loving homes with the lucky

 people who bought them.

 On Friday, the older ponies are returned to Assateague for another year.
 The wild ponies are checked twice a year to see if they are healthy.
 They have their hooves trimmed, they get shots to prevent contagious diseases and they get wormed.

 Pony Penning Day used to be the only place you could get a Chincoteague pony.
 Now there are small herds of these rare ponies being raised in other parts of the country.
 Now it's easier for those of us who are crazy about Chincoteague ponies to get one of our own!

-Chincoteague ponies are on the large side for a pony.
-They can range from 12 hands to 13 hands high.
+Chincoteague ponies can range from 12 hands to 14.2 hands high.
 A full grown pony can easily carry a person up to 150 pounds.

 The most famous Chincoteague pony was Misty.
 She was made famous by the book "Misty of Chincoteague" by Marguerite Henry.

 The book was written in 1947, and remains a favorite of children everywhere.
 Like almost every other girl who read Misty's story, I've always wanted to go to Pony Penning Day to get a pony.

 Misty even had a movie made about her in 1961.
 She toured schools around the world for awhile.
 Misty then retired back to Chincoteague to have babies of her own.